 - Has an IELTS score of 6.5 or higher achieved within 24 months of intended matriculation.

 Applicants will be reviewed based on the admission criteria in effect as of the date that all their application materials are received in the Graduate Studies office.
-Applicants should allow one month for review once all application materials have been received.
-Application materials are:
+Admission decisions will be made within two weeks after the application deadline for a given semester.

-- Scores from the Graduate Record Examination (recommended)
+- Scores from the Graduate Record Examination (General Test)

 Applicants are cordially invited to contact the department and discuss their plans (via email, phone, or in person) with the director of the computer science graduate program.

 See Applying to the Program for application specifics, details on the requirements, deadlines and International Student application requirements.

 All incoming students must take a diagnostic assessment of their writing skills.
 Those who do not satisfactorily complete this assessment must do remedial coursework after consultation with their advisor, before registering for ICS 698 or ICS 660i.

 A maximum of eight (8) graduate credits from other universities or departments may be used for graduate credit with advisor approval.
 Courses used for the award of another degree at Metropolitan State or any other university may not be used again for graduate credit in the MSCS program.
 Prior learning and internship credits do not count toward program requirements.
 Independent studies are strongly discouraged except for project or thesis work.
 Regardless of other coursework, the student must complete at least 22 credits of ICS coursework at the 600-level at Metropolitan State University.

 To remain in good academic standing, the student must: